houdehong/learn-Git/readme.txt

-my first document learn git
-git is a free software
+my first document learn git  this is modify git is a free software hello git